neoliang/const-data/README.md

     e. comment: the comment type of column will be ignored in converting

-    f. empty: empty type column will be int
+    f. empty: the type of column of empty type  will be int

 5. examples: